 Our Past Work

 Humanity & Inclusion has been in the Philippines since 1985, fostering a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
 Over time, we have evolved our work to meet the dynamic needs of the communities where we serve.

-Read on to learn more about our past work in Mozambique, and consider investing in our future.
+Read on to learn more about our past work in the Philippines, and consider investing in our future.

 Following natural disasters, Humanity & Inclusion set up fixed and mobile units to provide mobility aids, adaptive devices, protection items, and shelter kits to those most in need and ensure that they have access to food, water, and health services.
 The response targeted people with disabilities or severe medical conditions, children, expectant mothers, mothers with young children, female heads of households, and the elderly.
 After Typhoon Haiyan in 2013, the most violent typhoon ever recorded, Humanity & Inclusion launched an emergency response intervention in the provinces of Leyte and Capiz.
 The organization’s teams deployed a logistics platform to help ensure humanitarian aid could reach the most isolated areas.
 They also distributed 1,390 tents to people whose homes had been destroyed, and supported the process to rebuild shelters for 900 households.
 The organization helped 700 highly vulnerable households affected by the typhoon, by providing them with financial and technical assistance, so that they could rebuild homes that are safer and better able to withstand natural disasters.

 Disaster Risk Reduction